nicoletrogers/nibrsbook/docs/offense.md

 Table \@ref(tab:offenseCrimeCategories) shows each possible crime in the data and how common it was in 2019.
 It's sorted by frequency instead of alphabetically so it's easier to see which crimes are most common.
 There were about 7.4 million crimes reported to NIBRS in 2019.
 The most common crime is simple assault - which is an assault that didn't use a weapon and didn't result in serious injury - at 12.7% of crimes, or about 944k crimes.
 If you think this is odd because property crimes are more common than violent crimes, you'd be right.
 NIBRS data is pretty specific in its crime categories so it splits up certain crimes into a number of different categories.
 Theft is the most common crime committed in the United States.
 In NIBRS it's broken into several different types of theft so you need to combine them together to actually measure theft in its entirety.
 Of the top 6 most common crimes, theft crimes make up ranks 3, 5, and 6 (all other larceny, theft from motor vehicle, and shoplifting).

 Though each agency is supposed to report the same crimes - using the exact same definition of the crimes so the data is consistent - that isn't always true in practice.
 For example, animal cruelty became a NIBRS crime in 2018 (before that it wasn't an option so agencies could not report it) and likely most agencies in the US have had at least one animal abuse crime since then.
 In 2018, however, reporting was concentrated in a small number of states, meaning that not all agencies reported that offense.
 The concentration in certain states suggests that this low reporting is due to agencies in certain states deciding (or not being able to, such as if having older reporting systems which don't have animal cruelty as an option) not to report that offense at all.
-Reporting has increased in 2019 (though still remaings highly concentrated), suggesting that over time more agencies begin reporting crimes as they are added.
+Reporting has increased in 2019 (though still remains highly concentrated), suggesting that over time more agencies begin reporting crimes as they are added.
 Therefore, I strongly suggest examining your data over time and across geographic areas to see if there are any biases before using it.

 Table: (\#tab:offenseCrimeCategories)The number and percent of crimes reported from all agencies in 2019, by crime category.